 You can visit the Hall and immerse yourself in what would have been the life of the Fells at the time.
 All rooms have been restored and display life in the 1650s.

 Guests can stay in one of the 14 on-site rooms and suites (some are accessible).
-An aisle of the Hall has been refurbished and transformed into beautiful bedrooms, while neighbouring buildings have been transformed into spacious suites.
-Self-catering or bed and breakfast basis are available, not forgetting the delicious Barn Café, open throughout the day.
-The café serves delicious food, inspired by local ingredients.
+An aisle of the Hall has been refurbished and transformed into beautiful bedrooms, while neighbouring buildings have been transformed into self-catering spacious suites.

 Update: Only the self-catering accommodation is available to book at the moment.